ccvl/vc-shapenet/README_v2.md

 In addition to Weichao's code, render all categories of more view angles from ShapeNet.

 ## Install
-In addition to Weichao's, I recommend add a GNU-parallel module to speed up rendering process(OPTIONAL).
+In addition to Weichao's, I recommend adding GNU-parallel module to speed up rendering process(OPTIONAL).
 ```
 sudo apt-get parallel
 ```